-The government owns all the natural resources and its their mandate to manage them.
-They are responsible in ensuring that these resources are sustain-ably conserved.
-And this is why political will is vital in conservation.
+The government owns all the natural resources and it’s their mandate to manage them.
+They are responsible for ensuring that these resources are sustainably conserved.
+And this is why a political will is vital in conservation.
 All the policies and laws protecting natural resources are made in parliaments.
 The personnel entrusted to protect the natural resources are employed by the government.

-In short, the government is the major decision makers when it comes to natural resources.
+In short, the government is the major decision-maker when it comes to natural resources.
 With that in mind, they can be able to save or neglect the resources.
 If they don’t contribute enough and needed political will, natural resources will be doomed.

-The non-governmental organization work tirelessly to ensure that natural resources are protected.
+The non-governmental organization works tirelessly to ensure that natural resources are protected.
 They get involved in many peaceful demonstrations, conservancy, communities developments programs, among others.
 They do so to promote conservation education and awareness.
-They help the communities living within conservation areas, understand and appreciate natural resources.
-In fact they are a key pillar to the conservation efforts.
+They help the communities living within conservation areas, understand, and appreciate natural resources.
+They are a key pillar of the conservation efforts.

 The efforts of these NGOs may be in vain if the government of the day does not come through.
-There’s need for a strong political will in protecting the natural resource.
-The government normally have the final say.
+There’s a need for a strong political will in protecting natural resources.
+The government normally has the final say.
 They can either support and hear out the NGOs.
 By doing so, they can be able to pass laws and policies that promote conservation.

 Political will greatly depend on the number of politicians for the passing of the law.
 If the politicians supporting the agenda are more than those opposing it, then we have a political will.

-This is whereby the government see a need to act so as to resolve a crisis due to its nature.
-One example, is when the government of Kenya decided to temporary ban logging so as to evaluate the country’s forest cover status.
+This is whereby the government sees a need to act to resolve a crisis due to its nature.
+One example is when the government of Kenya decided to temporarily ban logging to evaluate the country’s forest cover status.

 This is greatly dependent on the decision-makers preferences.
 It is an important segment of political will.
 It is determined by the sincerity and the push being involved.
-If the stakeholders/ public or any other parties are able to make the policy makers be on their side fully.
+If the stakeholders/ public or any other parties can make the policymakers be on their side fully.

 The government will not necessarily support an issue to the completion as expected and this greatly affects the decision-making.
 It should be able to support the agenda regardless of the benefits and costs.
 Effective political will includes real commitments.

-The success of the environment conservation will benefit all of us.
-Its high time that the government support it.
-Actively involving the public in decision making.
-Representing people’s interest as oppose to their selfish needs.
-Its time for them to save our disappearing both flora and fauna species.
+The success of environmental conservation will benefit all of us.
+It’s high time that the government supports it.
+Actively involving the public in decision-making.
+Representing people’s interests as opposed to their selfish needs.
+It’s time for them to save our disappearing flora and fauna species.
 To stop grabbing land meant for wildlife and have nature interest at heart.